 Court of Appeal rules on 160 year old dispute

 The Court of Appeal has given judgment in Canal & River Trust v Thames Water Utilities Ltd EWCA Civ 342 (on appeal from the judgment of Asplin J, EWHC 1547 (Ch)).
-The dispute, which concerns the amount payable by Thames Water in return for taking water from the River Lee, has been ongoing intermittently since at least the early 1850s.
+The parties were involved in litigation in the early 1850s concerning the amount payable by Thames Water in return for taking water from the River Lee.

 Approximately a sixth of the water supplied by Thames Water to domestic and commercial customers in London comes from the River Lee.
 The Canal & River Trust is charged with the management of a number of waterways in England & Wales, including the River Lee.